On hearing a flute at night from The Wall of Shouxiang

 Interpretation:

-The Wall of Shouxiang in the early Tang Dynasty has a very illustrious experience, but then in the Tang Dynasty, the decline of national power, border disorder for a long time, it no longer has the inspiring appeal, long garrison here will no longer have the confidence of the early Tang Dynasty, on the contrary, the war-weary mood enveloped them.
-In such a background, the author with a heavy heart, in late autumn on a moonlit night, climbed the building and looked into the distance, infinite feelings and composed this poem.
+Surrendered city in the early Tang Dynasty has a very prominent experience, but now in the Tang Dynasty, the long-term garrison here in the generals and soldiers no longer have the confidence of the early Tang Dynasty, on the contrary, the war-weary mood overshadowed them.
+In such a background, the author with a heavy heart, in the late fall on a moonlit night, climbed the building to look into the distance, infinite feelings and composed this poem.

 Poem translator: